-What do some of the biggest and best names in WWE and AEW have in common?
+What do some of the biggest and best names in WWE, AEW, Impact, and Ring of Honor, have in common?
 Pro Wrestling Guerrilla.

 Kevin Steen, Tyler Black, El Generico, and Uhaa Nation may not be monikers known to some, but what if you instead called them Kevin Owens, Seth Rollins, Sami Zayn, and Apollo Crews?